vcokltfre/tutorial-v2/docs/tutorial/intermediate/nextcord/11-cogs.md

         bot.add_cog(Ping(bot))
     ```

-This function is what disnake looks for when loading an extension, and the function signature will always be `setup(self, bot: Bot) -> None`.
+This function is what nextcord looks for when loading an extension, and the function signature will always be `setup(self, bot: Bot) -> None`.

 Finally, we need to load the cog in our main file:

 === "main.py"

     ```py
-    from disnake.ext.commands import Bot
+    from nextcord.ext.commands import Bot

     bot = Bot()